-2020 Action: Re-evaluate program to
+2020 Action: Put the program on pause and re-evaluate

-• Transition oversight and execution of the annual River Forest Recycling Extravaganza from RFSC to some combination of Roy Strom and the VRF Public Works and make available to RF residents only.

-Consider a special pick up program with Roy Strom that would eliminate the need of the event and allow residents to recycle/repurpose non recycling bin items at their convenience through a at your door pick up.
+- Work to transition oversight and execution of the annual River Forest Recycling Extravaganza from RFSC to some combination of Roy Strom and the VRF Public Works and make available to RF residents only. - Consider a special pick up program with Roy Strom that would eliminate the need of the event and allow residents to recycle/repurpose non recycling bin items at their convenience through a at your door pick up.

-Education - Sort It Out (SIO) Stations
+Sorting -- Sort It Out (SIO) Stations

-Owner(s): Lisa Gillis, Village of River Forest Sustainability Commission make it easy to do so.
+Owner(s): Lisa Gillis, Village of River Forest Sustainability Commission